 Academic Program Affiliation(s): Foreign Languages, Cultures, and Literatures, German Studies, Literature

-Professor Kempf is the author of Poetry, Painting, Park: Goethe and Claude Lorrain (2019); Everyone’s Darling: Kafka and the Critics of His Short Fiction (1994); Albrecht von Hallers Ruhm als Dichter: Eine Rezeptionsgeschicht (1986); and Deutsche Gegenwart (1985, with Robert E. Helbling).
-His publications also include book reviews for several scholarly journals as well as articles and papers on Goethe, Fontane, Kafka, Brecht, Dürrenmatt, von Haller, Wieland, and language pedagogy.
-He is on the editorial advisory board of Die Unterrichtspraxis and Colloquia Germanica.
+Professor Franz Kempf is the author of Otherness as Lyric Writing: The German-Language Poet José F. A. Oliver (2024), Poetry, Painting, Park: Goethe and Claude Lorrain (2020), Everyone’s Darling: Kafka and the Critics of His Short Fiction (1994), Albrecht von Hallers Ruhm als Dichter: Eine Rezeptionsgeschichte (1986), and Deutsche Gegenwart (1985, with Robert E. Helbling).
+He holds an MA in German and MA in Russian from the University of Utah and a PhD from Harvard University.
+His work includes articles and papers on José F. A. Oliver, Goethe, Fontane, Kafka, Brecht, Dürrenmatt, von Haller, Wieland, and language pedagogy.
+Member of editorial advisory board, Die Unterrichtspraxis and Colloquia Germanica.
+President, Hudson Valley Chapter, American Association of Teachers of German (1990–92).
+At Bard since 1985.

 Daniel Berthold